• start here

 • El Chaltén (1 night): Fitz Roy Hostería de Montaña (basic, but best location) or Hotel Lunajuim (mid-range hotel)

-• Fitz Roy Loop (2 nights): camping at D’Agostini and Poincenot (free, first-come/first-serve camping in the park)
+• Fitz Roy Loop (2 nights): camping at D’Agostini and Poincenot (free, first-come/first-serve camping in the national park)

 • El Chaltén (2 nights): return to the same hotel (retrieve luggage stored during the trek)